-Overview A look at the equity release market in Half Year 2021 Lending contribution by region Highest and lowest plan results across the UK Road to recovery
+Overview A look at the equity release market in Half Year 2021 Lending contribution by region Highest and lowest plan results across the UK Road to recovery - Drawdown 9 Product features A deep dive into equity release products Drawdown vs. lump sum The effect of interest rates and age 1( Equity release uses What are the most common uses for equity release in Q1 2021 Value of equity release by usage Value of equity released vs. proportion of people using equity release Spotlight on gender Gender and marital status across the demographics 12 12 13 14 14 Demographic analysis Who is taking out equity release plans this quarter Customers by status Customers by age Product mix 18 19 19 Across the UK Break down of equity release plans across the UK Half Year 1 results Focus location London 2(2: 2: Case Study Equity Release and Divorce 24

-Drawdown 9

-Product features A deep dive into equity release products Drawdown vs. lump sum 10

-The effect of interest rates and age 11

-Equity release uses 12

-What are the most common uses Value of equity release by usage 12

-for equity release in Q1 2021 Value of equity released vs. proportion of people using equity release 13

-Spotlight on gender 14

-Gender and marital status across the demographics 15

-Demographic analysis 18

-Who is taking out equity release plans Customers by status 19

-this quarter Customers by age 19

-Product mix 19

-Across the UK 20

-Break down of equity release plans Half Year 1 results 20

-across the UK Focus location London 22

-Case Study Equity Release and Divorce 24